PerfectlySoft/PerfectDocs/guide/mustache.md

 **Partials**

 All files used for partials must be located in the same directory as the calling template.
-Additionally, all partial files *must* have the file extension of **Mustache**, but this extension must not be included in the partial tag itself.
+Additionally, all partial files *must* have the file extension of **.mustache**, but this extension must not be included in the partial tag itself.
 For example, to include the contents of the file *foo.mustache*, you would use the tag ```{{> foo }}```.

 **Encoding**